fresh8/nestjs-grpc-transport/README.md

 # Nestjs-grpc-transport (deprecated)

 ## THIS PACKAGE IS NO LONGER ACTIVELY MAINTAINED
-For gRPC support, we recommend using the officially supported [gRPC Transport](https://docs.nestjs.com/microservices/grpc) for Nest.
+We recommend using the officially supported [gRPC Transport](https://docs.nestjs.com/microservices/grpc) for Nest.

 # This package is